vix95/java_world/README.md

 Main class that contains parameters of all organisms.

 ## Animal.java, Plant.java
-Class extends Organism.java.
+Extends Organism.java.
 Specified actions for group of organism.

 ## Grass.java, ...
-Class extends Animal.java or Plant.java.
+Extends Animal.java or Plant.java.
 Specified actions for any kind of organism.

 ## World.java
 Defined java world!
 Parameters: